Starlink Review 2026: Is It Worth It for Travelers?

 The Roam plan covers 70+ countries across North America, South America, Europe, Australia, New Zealand, Japan, and parts of Africa and the Middle East.
 Notable gaps include China, Russia, India, and most of central Africa.

-During our international testing:
+During my international testing:

 - Mexico (Baja California): Worked immediately after crossing the US border.
-Speeds averaged 98 Mbps β about 30% slower than the US but excellent for remote work.
+Speeds averaged 98 Mbps — about 30% slower than the US but excellent for remote work.

 - Spain (drove through): Connected automatically when crossing from Portugal.
 Brief 2-minute re-acquisition, then stable.